Safety in Formula One: Incident response

-Present since the championship's creation, marshals play a large role in ensuring the safety of drivers, personnel, and spectators during a race.
-They have a variety of tasks, including removing debris from the track, assisting damaged or disabled cars, scrutineering, and displaying racing flags.
-Marshals report to race control, which is primarily responsible for coordinating responses to incidents and reporting any regulation violations.
-Led by the race director, the team is mostly composed of officials from the FIA.
+Present since the championship's creation, marshals play a major role in ensuring the safety of drivers, personnel, and spectators during a Grand Prix weekend.
+Their job includes removing debris from the track, assisting damaged or disabled cars, scrutineering, and displaying racing flags.
+Marshals report to race control, which is primarily responsible for coordinating responses to incidents and reporting any regulatory violations.
+Led by the race director, the team is primarily composed of officials from the FIA.

-The safety car is a vehicle that can be deployed by the race director that sets a pace speed for the race cars, typically following an incident that requires marshals to go on track (such as recovering a disabled or damaged vehicle).
-The first use of a safety car during a Grand Prix was during the 1973 Canadian Grand Prix, when a Porsche 914 driven by Eppie Wietzes was sent on track to control cars following multiple incidents and bad weather.
-The safety car was formally introduced during the season, and has been present since then.
-As a result of Jules Bianchi's eventually fatal (Note: At the time that the virtual safety car was introduced, Bianchi had not yet died from his injuries.) crash at the 2014 Japanese Grand Prix, the Fédération Internationale de l'Automobile (FIA) introduced the virtual safety car (VSC) system for the season onwards.
-A virtual safety car is responsible for slowing down cars when there is an incident on track, but without sending out a physical safety car onto the track.
+The safety car is a vehicle that can be deployed by the race director that sets a reduced speed for the competitors, typically following an incident that requires marshals enter the circuit—such as recovering a disabled or damaged vehicle.
+The first use of a safety car during a Grand Prix was at the 1973 Canadian Grand Prix, when a Porsche 914 driven by Eppie Wietzes was sent out to control cars following multiple incidents and bad weather.
+The safety car was formally introduced during the season and has been present since then.
+As a result of Jules Bianchi's eventually fatal accident at the 2014 Japanese Grand Prix, (Note: At the time that the virtual safety car was introduced, Bianchi had not yet died from his injuries.) the FIA introduced the virtual safety car (VSC) system for the season onwards.
+A VSC is responsible for slowing the pace when there is an incident on track, but without sending out a physical safety car.